 In May 1977, Vallejo Police Lt.
 Jim Husted received a tip from a confidential informant regarding the Ferrin case.
 Husted’s report read, “Upon reviewing information submitted there seems to be sufficient cause to initiate an investigation to ascertain the validity of this information.
 Information consists of the following points which are only brief inquiries into the background of the alleged suspect.
 This information is viewed as circumstantial at best, but sufficient to require follow-up investigation.”

-The suspect was fifty-seven years old, wore glasses and kept his large crop of dark hair combed in a pompadour.
-Walker had severed in the military from January 1942 through November 1945.
+The suspect was William Joseph Grant (aka “Andrew Todd Walker” in Robert Graysmith’s book Zodiac).
+He was fifty-seven years old, wore glasses and kept his large crop of dark hair combed in a pompadour.
+Walker had served in the military from January 1942 through November 1945.
 He allegedly received training in codes and taught cryptography.
 Walker lived in Suisun, California and worked as a real estate salesman in Fairfield.
 According to a report by the Solano County Sheriff’s Office, “Walker” was seen “hanging around the rest stop area on Hunters Hill engaging in homosexual activities.”
 Sgt.
 Les Lundblad, who investigated the shootings on Lake Herman Road, had interviewed Walker regarding the incidents, as well as his “hostile manner towards a CHP officer.”
 This officer had reported Walker to authorities after the suspect played a game of “cat and mouse” with his vehicle on a freeway one night.
 Robert Graysmith’s book Zodiac featured a chapter devoted to this suspect using the pseudonym “Andrew Todd Walker.”
 Former California Highway Patrol Officer Lyndon Lafferty was the first to suspect “Walker” and he later published his own book about this suspect titled “The Zodiac Killer Cover-Up (aka The Silenced Badge).” [ Read the police reports regarding “Andrew Todd Walker.” ]

 Lt.
 Husted reported, “[Walker] apparently knew the family of [Darlene Ferrin] as a mysterious caller.
 Placed three separate calls within 1 ½ hours after Darlene Ferrin’s death to each of the family members.
 These calls were made before media announcement of the murder and made certain references indicating the caller knew Darlene.”
 According to the Vallejo police reports, Darlene’s in-laws, Mr. and Mrs. Arthur Ferrin, reported that they had received an anonymous phone call on the night Darlene was killed.
 The call was made before the media released the names of the victims but long after the victims had been identified at the scene.
 The Ferrins stated that the caller said nothing; only the sound of heavy breathing could be heard over the line.
 Since the caller had not spoken, he could not have “made certain references indicating the caller knew Darlene,” as Husted’s report stated.
 A similar call had been placed to Darlene’s home approximately ninety minutes after the shooting at Blue Rock Springs Park.
 At the time of the investigation, police did not consider these calls to be suspicious, and instead believed that the calls were most likely made by a concerned friend or perhaps even a reporter after news spread that someone named Ferrin had been shot.
 Darlene’s husband, Dean Ferrin, stated that no one had ever believed that the calls were made by the killer and that police had expressed no interest in the source of these calls.
 Police reports confirm Dean’s statements.
 Years later, Darlene’s younger brother Leo stated that he had placed these telephone calls while attempting to find Darlene because he was in search of marijuana and thought she could help him.